This post may contain affiliate links. Please read my disclosure policy for more details.

 - Sprinkle with sea salt, freshly ground black pepper, and finish with a drizzle of extra virgin olive oil and fresh basil.

 How to pronounce Bruschetta?
 The “ch” is pronounced as a “k” sound, and in Italian we say “brusketta” or “brew-sket-tah”. : )

 Let’s have a closer look at the ingredients, keeping in mind that quality is the key here:

-Mozzarella: you want to use whole-milk mozzarella in water which is soft and moist, not mozzarella log or vacuum-sealed mozzarella.
-Fior di latte, buffalo mozzarella and any good-quality mozzarella, ciliegine, bocconcini, or even burrata work fine.
+Mozzarella: moist whole-milk mozzarella in water is what you need here, not mozzarella log or vacuum-sealed mozzarella.
+Fior di latte, buffalo mozzarella and any good-quality ciliegine, bocconcini, or even burrata work fine.
 And for more delicious fresh mozzarella recipes have a look here.

-Tomatoes: use only ripe and sweet tomatoes at room temperature (see notes in the recipe card).
+Tomatoes: for a better taste, use only ripe and sweet tomatoes at room temperature (see notes in the recipe card).
 However, although tomatoes are delicious in this mozzarella bruschetta, you can skip them if they’re not ripe and sweet.

 Garlic: it’s absolutely a must.
 Rubbing a garlic clove on the hot slices of bread enhance that amazing garlic flavor.
 That’s what we do in Italy, and it works like magic.

 Extra virgin olive oil: flavorful, fruity good-quality extra virgin olive oil is for me the ONLY condiment for bruschetta, it pairs beautifully with creamy mozzarella and garlic bread.
 I don’t like balsamic vinegar on bruschetta if you ask me, and I find balsamic glaze too sweet and not authentic.

 Herbs: fresh basil is great, but dried oregano works fine too if you wish.